-Rachel E. Haurwitz, 1 Martin Jinek, 1 Blake Wiedenheft, 1,2 Kaihong Zhou, 1,2 Jennifer A. Doudna 1,2,3,4
+Rachel E. Haurwitz, 1 Martin Jinek, 1 Blake Wiedenheft, ^{1,2} Kaihong Zhou, ^{1,2} Jennifer A. Doudna^{1,2,3,4}†

 Many bacteria and archaea contain clustered regularly interspaced short palindromic repeats (CRISPRs) that confer resistance to invasive genetic elements.
 Central to this immune system is the production of CRISPR-derived RNAs (crRNAs) after transcription of the CRISPR locus.
-Here, we identify the endoribonuclease (Csy4) responsible for CRISPR transcript (pre-crRNA) processing in the control of the CRISPR transcript (pre-crRNA) processing in the control of the critical processing in the critical p endoribonuclease (Csy4) responsible for CRISPR transcript (pre-crRNA) processing i aeruginosa.
-A 1.8 angstrom crystal structure of Csy4 bound to its cognate RNA rev sequence-specific interactions in the major groove of the crRNA repeat stem-loop. electrostatic contacts to the phosphate backbone, these enable Csy4 to bind select pre-crRNAs using phylogenetically conserved serine and histidine residues in the a recognition mechanism identified here explains sequence- and structure-specific p family of CRISPR-specific endoribonucleases.
+Here, we identify the endoribonuclease (Csy4) responsible for CRISPR transcript (pre-crRNA) processing i aeruginosa.
+A 1.8 angstrom crystal structure of Csy4 bound to its cognate RNA rev sequence-specific interactions in the major groove of the crRNA repeat stem-loop. electrostatic contacts to the phosphate backbone, these enable Csy4 to bind select pre-crRNAs using phylogenetically conserved serine and histidine residues in the a recognition mechanism identified here explains sequence- and structure-specific pre-family of CRISPR-specific endoribonucleases.

+p).
 In prokaryotes, fragments of foreign DNA are integrated into clustered regularly interspaced short palindromic repeat (CRISPR) loci that are transcribed as long RNAs containing a repetitive sequence element derived from the host (I-6).

-These CRISPR transcripts posttranscriptionally process that serve as homing oligon the propagation of invading harboring cognate sequence www.sciencemag.org SCIENCE VOL 329 10 SEPTEMBER 2010 ncemag.org/ on April 23, 2018 doi:10.1038/nature09886
+These CRISPR transcripts posttranscriptionally process at that serve as homing oligon the propagation of invading harboring cognate sequence www.sciencemag.org SCIENCE VOL 329 10 SEPTEMBER 2010 doi:10.1038/nature09886